davmac314/dinit/README.md

 (although it may then immediately restart, depending on how it and its dependents are configured).

+If stopping a service would also require a dependent service to stop, a warning will be issued and the `--force` option will be required.

 Use the "-s" switch to talk the "system" instance of Dinit, rather than a personal instance, e.g: